nairck/Adafruit-CLUE-Environmental-Display/README.md

 Plugged into a computer, the CLUE appears as a small USB drive named CIRCUITPY.
 There is no upload step: the board simply runs the file named `code.py` at the top level of that drive, and restarts on its own whenever that file changes.
-Since only one file can have that name, only one program is ever installed at a time, and this repository ships both of its programs already named `code.py`: the dashboard, kept both at the top level and in `dashboard/`, and the calibration tool in `calibration/`.
-Copying one onto the drive replaces the other, and nothing ever needs renaming.
-The `dashboard/` and `calibration/` folders sit side by side so either program is always one copy away; the top-level `code.py` is the same file as `dashboard/code.py`.
+The `dashboard/` and `calibration/` folders provide both programs; the top-level `code.py` is by default the same file as
+`dashboard/code.py`.

 ```